egmalt/deepseek-chat/README.md

 ## 🎯 **Upgrade Your Workflow – Install DeepSeek Today!**

 DeepSeek **empowers users with fast, intelligent responses** for coding, research, content creation, and automation.
-If you want to optimize your workflow, eliminate repetitive tasks, and **leverage the power of AI**, DeepSeek is your ultimate AI-driven solution.
+If you want to optimize your workflow, eliminate repetitive tasks, and **leverage the power of DeepSeek**, DeepSeek is your ultimate AI-driven solution.

 <p align="center">
   <a href="https://chromewebstore.google.com/detail/deepseek/gohgeedemmaohocbaccllpkabadoogpl">